swisnieski85/slop-sniffer/README.md

 5. The extension should now appear in your extensions list and work on LinkedIn.

-### For Development

-1. Follow the user installation steps above
-2. Make changes to the code
+### To update to the latest version

-3. Click the "Reload" button next to SlopSniffer in `chrome://extensions/`
-4. Refresh any LinkedIn tabs to see your changes
+1. Follow the same steps above to re-clone or download the Git repo.
+If you are an approved beta-tester with a non-empty config.js file, make sure to copy this file elsewhere before re-cloning or downloading, and paste it back into the target directory after, to ensure it isn't overwritten.
+2. In chrome://extensions, click the refresh button (a circular arrow) in the appropriate extension window.
+3. Refresh your LinkedIn feed.

 ## Usage